 Derek was a homosexual gerbil.
 He knew he was because his parents christened him Derek the Homosexual Gerbil.
 He was born in 1987 and was first noticed in 1993 by the author.
 Derek was a tragic joke from the beginning, and a terrible, degenerate, immoral fiend, gifted with immortality and infamy, for better or worse.

-Over 25 years since conception, and I’m making steady slow progress.
-Won’t be too many more years until you can hold a copy of this fabulously filthy fiction, and gasp most vividly.
+29 years since conception, and I’m making steady slow progress.
+Won’t (might) be too many more years until you can hold a copy of this fabulously filthy fiction, and gasp most vividly.

 I like this novel.
 Readers and audiences like it too.